 2 Moral Character: The Realization of Excellent Morality

-Wang Haiming is a professor at the Department at Philosophy at Peking University, China, and a specially appointed professor at Sanya University, China, mainly studying ethics and political philosophy.
-He has published ten academic monographs, including Stateology; A Theory of Justice; and The Economic Characteristics of China.
+Wang Haiming is a professor at the Department of Philosophy at Peking University, China, and a specially appointed professor at Sanya University, China, mainly studying ethics and political philosophy.
+He has written ten academic monographs, including Stateology; A Theory of Justice; and The Economic Characteristics of China.